Simon-Martens/go-send/README.md

 # Go-Send

 A lightweight, self-hostable file sharing service with client-side encryption.
-This is a fork of [timvisee/send](https://gitlab.com/timvisee/send) with the Node.js backend replaced by a Go implementation.
+This is a fork of [timvisee/send](https://gitlab.com/timvisee/send), which itself is a fork of Firefox Send.

-This fork replaces the original Node.js/Express backend with a Go server, keeping the original frontend completely as it was (nor now).
-All encryption and decryption still happens in the browser, and no encryption logic on the frontend was changed at all.
+This fork replaces the original Node.js/Express backend with a Go server, keeping the original frontend in large parts the same as it was (for now).
+All encryption and decryption still happens in the browser, and no encryption logic on the frontend was changed at all, except for a few conveniance changes.

 ### Why reimplement the backend?

 The original `send` has a lot of dependencies (1980 of them!) for a project that doesn't really do all that much.
 Also, the server still runs on Node 16.
 Needless to say, maintaining and updating this to the newest version of its dependencies is a nearly impossible task; much less for a hobby developer like me, who wants to use this in production.
-Luckily, the server runtime is mostly decoupled from the frontend; it used to be some server SSR and hydration; but the `choo` router htat formaerly Firefox Send used can be run in a browser alone.
+Luckily, the server runtime is mostly decoupled from the frontend; it used to be some server SSR and hydration; but the `choo` router that formerly Firefox Send used can be run in the browser alone.
 Which made the task of implementing a basic go server trivial.

 ### So what's the plan?

-The plan is to ultimate replace client side rounting (choo) with server-side routing, ~replace rimraf & webpack with vite~ (Done!) and use go templates as far as possible.
+The plan is to ultimate replace client side rounting (choo) with server-side routing, ~replace rimraf & webpack with vite~ (Done!) and use go templates as far as possible (started!).
 Through the nature of this project, a lot of browser stuff is and will be still needed.

 ### What is changed?